Directions for Giving Notice of Hearing

 What you will need:

-- A copy of the petition that you filed (provided by the court).
+- A copy of the petition that you filed (can be found through Case Access).

 - A Proof of Service form (form # PC564)